stbnrivas/dataModels/README.md

       - `schema.json`
       - `example.json`

 To facilitate contributions and their validation, we developed a tool that is also used for the Continuous Integration of FIWARE Data Models.
-The FIWARE IWARE Data Model validator checks the adherence of each data model to the [FIWARE Data Models guidelines](specs/guidelines.md).
+The FIWARE Data Model validator checks the adherence of each data model to the [FIWARE Data Models guidelines](specs/guidelines.md).

 For using it just install it through npm: